Table of Contents

 In the medical industry, vacuum ovens are used to remove chemicals that can be toxic inside the human body.
 This is especially crucial for implanted medical devices like pacemakers, artificial heart valves and joints, and even catheters.
 Without vacuum processing, these devices will either carry harmful chemicals or be damaged by heat exposure.

-In the aerospace industry, vacuum and lab ovens are used to simulate how a device will react in the high vacuum environment of space.
-Pretty much anything that goes into space is ran through vacuum processing.
+In the aerospace industry, vacuum and lab ovens simulate how a device will react in the high vacuum environment of space.
+Pretty much anything that goes into space is run through vacuum processing.
 In a spacecraft, materials are prone to evaporation, which can cause the chemicals from various materials to bond in the air.
-This can be harmful to human passengers and in extreme cases, even lead to electrical shortages and fires.
+This can be harmful to human passengers and even lead to electrical shortages and fires in extreme cases.
 Without vacuum processing, space travel would be very unstable and dangerous.

 How Are Vacuum Ovens Used in the Cannabis Industry?

 For cannabis growers, vacuum ovens most commonly used to process cannabis extracts like BHOs (Butane Hash oil).
 Residual solvents like Butane are evaporated in the vacuum chamber and are then pulled out of the chamber by the vacuum.
-This leaves behind a purified oil extract and greatly reduces the risk of fire when using solvents like Butane.
-This allows for extracts to be processed faster, and more importantly, safer.
+This leaves behind a purified oil extract and greatly reduces fire risk when using solvents like Butane.
+This allows for extracts to be processed faster and, more importantly, safer.
 Producing cannabis oil extracts the old-fashioned way with the massive fire hazard is hard to sustain and even harder to scale.

-Although vacuum ovens allow for BHOs to faster and safer, they do have some nuances and take some require some precision to be set up optimally.
-Some common pitfalls when choosing and setting up vacuum ovens are choosing the wrong model for the desired application (For example, using an oven designed for PCBs on BHOs), setting up the product inside the oven for optimal heat exposure, and adjusting the settings too high to the point where large amount of power and time are wasted.
+Some common pitfalls when choosing and setting up vacuum ovens are choosing the wrong model for the desired application (For example, using an oven designed for PCBs on BHOs), setting up the product inside the oven for optimal heat exposure, and adjusting the settings too high to the point where a large amount of power and time is wasted.
 The cost of the vacuum oven itself and the high amounts of power consumption can make the startup cost high, so it’s very important to get your setup right the first time around.

 Vacuum Oven Manufacturers